5g-ucl-idrbt/lxd-lxc-intro/README.md

 we can selct number of Cores, RAM, Network etc., we can also the yaml file of the configuration.

+# Creating a LXD Cluster
+In a production environment, we don't want to put all of our containers on a single LXD host.
+After all, what happens should that host fail?
+Instead, we generally want to work with a LXD cluster, multiple LXD servers that share a distributed database and allow for redundancy and some fault tolerance. we set up a small LXD cluster of three hosts.

 # For vnc
 https://www.reddit.com/r/Proxmox/comments/l5cqf1/yes_it_is_possible_to_have_a_gui_in_an_lxc/